 Radboud University Nijmegen Medical Centre

-CB is an author of a number of references cited in this monograph.
+CB is an author of a number of references cited in this topic.

 Assistant in the Division of Medical Oncology